 When I was growing up, I used to hear stories about my grandfather’s need of having things sorted in an often peculiar way.
-One example: items placed on the indoor fireplace mantel had to be lined up with the edge of the mantel.
-He would run his fingers along the edge and if the items were placed too far back, he would raise his eyebrows in jest at my grandmother.
+He would line up items on the fireplace mantel with the edge of the mantel and if items were placed too far back, he would raise his eyebrows in jest at my grandmother.

-I use the word ‘cataloging’ deliberately here, because I used to be a library assistant.
-One of the tasks I had, was shelving books.
-To me it felt like a great OCD task – even when I didn’t have any obsessive compulsive behaviour traits – because items needed to be put in the exact way according to the Dewey Decimal System.
+The word ‘cataloging’ is used deliberately here.
+I used to be a library assistant, and one of my tasks was shelving books.
+To me, it felt like a great OCD task – even when I didn’t have any obsessive compulsive behaviour traits yet – as items are shelved according to the Dewey Decimal System.

-- Do the dishes in hot, very hot, water,
+- Do the dishes in hot, very hot, water

-- Be very mindful of giving people hands,
+- Be very mindful of giving people hands

-- Cleaning light switches, keys, laptop keyboard & mouse, cupboard and door handles very regularly,
+- Cleaning light switches, keys, laptop keyboard & mouse, cupboard and door handles very regularly

-- Frequent disinfecting the house, especially bathrooms and kitchen.
+- Frequent disinfecting the house, especially bathrooms and kitchen

 This list is by no means complete because other requirements to avoid a repeat superbug, are in place.

 Does this mean I am a germaphobe?
 Perhaps to a certain degree and out of necessity.
-Why?
 My aim in life is to continue living at least another few decades, so I joke I haven’t teased enough people yet in my life to die much too young of another superbug.

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2014.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.